mila-iqia/blocks/CONTRIBUTING.rst

 GitHub crash course
-  If you're new to GitHub, be sure to check out our `quick reference`_ to the pull-request worklow, which will show you how to fork Blocks, create a new branch, and make a pull-request of your changes.
+  If you're new to GitHub, be sure to check out our `quick reference`_ to the pull-request workflow, which will show you how to fork Blocks, create a new branch, and make a pull-request of your changes.

 Writing documentation